r8/logseq-chess/README.md

 ```
 ````

-You can also draw the arrows on the board, mark some squares and highlight the last move:
+You can also draw some arrows on the board, mark some squares and highlight the last move:

 ````markdown
 ```chess